 Philip got an LCC scholarship, which his father traded for a place at Dulwich.
-He was there under the Dulwich Experiment, started when Harold Gilkes was Headmaster and it was a very socialist idea to give the best available education to the brightest of the working classes.
+He was there under the Dulwich Experiment, started when Christopher Gilkes was Headmaster and it was a very socialist idea to give the best available education to the brightest of the working classes.
 The Estates Governors could not afford to repair the bomb damage to the school buildings (a V2 had taken out the science block and a V1 had damaged much of rest) but the grounds were covered in RAF hutments.
 So Gilkes kept the hutments and used them to double the size of the school with scholarship places paid for by the London County Council, to the horror of the Governors – who not consulted.
 That was the start of the Dulwich Experiment.

 Between school and university Philip spent a gap period in Farnborough Hospital, as a kitchen porter.
 He saw the waste, inefficiency and corruption of the National Health Service from “the arse end upwards.”
 Around the same time, he joined the Young Liberals, he was living in Orpington at that time, but, then discovered that the Young Conservatives had more and prettier girls.
 Then when he went up to Cambridge he joined all three parties and became politically active via the Conservatives.